 The Graduate Women’s Group and the Women’s Reading Group are informal opportunities to convene graduate women.
 Many other organizations and student groups on campus are designed with women in mind.

-In 2010, the ODGE sponsored a Celebration of Graduate Women, honoring 47 outstanding women graduate students.
+In 2010, the OGE sponsored a Celebration of Graduate Women, honoring 47 outstanding women graduate students.

-Also sponsored by the ODGE, Path of Professorship is a formal workshop opportunity for women who wish to explore career paths in the academy.
+Also sponsored by the OGE, Path of Professorship is a formal workshop opportunity for women who wish to explore career paths in the academy.

 Graduate Women’s Group

 A collaboration between the OGE and Division of Student Life, this informal network for graduate women meets monthly for lunchtime discussions facilitated by the Senior Associate Dean for Graduate Education.
 The impetus for involvement is the opportunity for graduate women to build social and professional ties across departmental boundaries and to feel less isolated in their unique experiences.
 Lunch discussions are student directed.
 Topics range from the challenges of balancing personal or family life with work, to strategies for communicating effectively with lab supervisors and peers, to managing conflict.

 To be added to the email list, contact email@example.com with only the word “subscribe” in the subject line.

 I think my favorite aspects usually had nothing to do with the books.
 From the very first meeting, our group has felt like a safe space, one where we were able to share intimate emotions without fear of being laughed at and express conflicting opinions while knowing that fundamental respect would be there.
 On a more pragmatic note, now when I walk down the Infinite Corridor or I’m at the gym, I actually see people I know.
 Just saying hello in passing makes me feel like I’m more a part of a community here at MIT than I was before.